ucb-art/builtin-debugger/examples/ice40hx8k-yosys/README.md

 GND  NC   NC   TP11 GND
 ```

 Some USB Blasters require external voltage in.
-TP11 on the FPGA board is a 3.3v connection tied to VccIO.
+TP11 on the FPGA board is a 3.3v line tied to VccIO.
 Only one GND needs to be connected.

 ### OpenOCD
 Start OpenOCD and reset the JTAG TAP: